 A winner of numerous awards and competitions, Joowon became a faculty member of the Korean American Institute of Fine Arts in Los Angeles and The Alberta College of Music in Edmonton.
 Since 1997, Joowon has been a member of the cello faculty at The

-Oscar Peterson School of Music (formerly the Royal Conservatory School) and The Eli and Phil Taylor Performance Academy for Young Artists where her students are consistent recipients of the Gold and Silver Medal honours in Royal Conservatory Examinations as well as winners of many local, provincial, and national music competitions.
+Oscar Peterson School of Music and The Eli and Phil Taylor Performance Academy for Young Artists where her students are consistent recipients of the Gold and Silver Medal honours in Royal Conservatory Examinations as well as winners of many local, provincial, and national music competitions.

 Joowon is also founding director of Cellomania Toronto, a summer music program dedicated to the development of cello technique and performance.
 Created in 2010, Cellomania Toronto offers a unique environment where young cellists can access masterclasses given by national and international soloists and pedagogues, as well as private lessons, chamber music and large cello ensembles.